File to QR Code: Share Any File with a Single Scan

 Choose Dynamic Over Static

 Dynamic codes let you replace the linked file without reprinting.
-This is essential for product manuals, menus, and price lists that change regularly.
+This is essential for product manuals, catalogs, and price lists that change regularly.
 When you convert a file to a QR code with QRKIT, it's dynamic by default — no extra setup needed.

 File QR Code — Frequently Asked Questions